jyotiyadav2508/pizza-hub/README.md

  - Be able to easily interact with the app to order pizza for pick up or home delivery.
  - Navigate the app seamlessly.
  - Receive clear instructions on their current input options.
- - Be able to add and remove items from an order or cancel the order prior to submission.
+ - Be able to add and remove items from an order prior to order confirmation.
  - The ability to preview their order.
+ - Be able to quit the app from any page.

 ### Site Owner Goals